ArcBees/dev-site/site/src/main/markdown/gwtp_v2/advanced/optimizations.md

 ```

 ### Using generated ProviderBundles
-If you use GWTP's generation of [ApplicationController](http://arcbees.github.io/GWTP/javadoc/apidocs/com/gwtplatform/mvp/client/ApplicationController.html), all bundles will be automatically generated for you, all that you need are string identifiers for each unique bundle.
-The best way to keep your bundles in order is to create an interface that identifies them.
+If you use GWTP's [ApplicationController](http://arcbees.github.io/GWTP/javadoc/apidocs/com/gwtplatform/mvp/client/ApplicationController.html) to trigger your Ginjector generation, all bundles will be automatically generated for you.
+A good way to keep track of them is to create an interface with string constants identifying every bundle.

+Identifying your Bundles:

 ```java
 interface Bundles {